Sustainable Development Goals

-As a bank committed to empowering our customers and accelerating sustainability within our company, with our customers and in society, our primary focus is on the SDGs promoting sustainable and inclusive economic growth (goal 8) and sustainable consumption and production (goal 12).
+But we can have the most impact on the SDGs that are most aligned with our portfolio and our direction.
+We’re committed to contributing to a low-carbon and self-reliant society, so our primary focus is on the SDGs promoting sustainable and inclusive economic growth (goal 8) and sustainable consumption and production (goal 12).

-Below are examples of how ING contributes to the SDGs through our supply chain, our own operations, our Retail Banking and Wholesale Banking activities.
+Below are examples of how ING contributes to the SDGs through our supply chain, our own operations, our business activities.

 Our supply chain

 We try our best to minimise our impact throughout our supply chain.
 Our Sustainable Procurement Programme ensures we have high standards of supplier sustainability performance and green purchasing strategies.
 We employ strict social, environmental and anti-corruption standards and monitor supplier performance via specialised sustainable supplier management agencies.
 Furthermore, we engage in the transition to the circular economy through our circular purchasing strategy.

 Thanks to our commitment to sustainable procurement, 95% of our total electricity consumption came from renewable energy in 2017.